-- Complaints regarding the connection charges - Complaints regarding the network charges - Complaints regarding quality of supply - Complaints regarding inconsistencies in invoicing - General complaints regarding practices of the supplier
+- Complaints regarding the connection charges - Complaints regarding the network charges - Complaints regarding quality of supply - Complaints regarding metering - Complaints regarding inconsistencies in invoicing - General complaints regarding practices of the supplier

-The Energy Market Authority has the primary jurisdiction over the three first categories: complaints regarding the connection charges, network charges and quality of supply.
+The Energy Market Authority has the primary jurisdiction over the four first categories: complaints regarding the connection charges, network charge, quality of supply and metering.

-Complaints regarding connection charges or quality of supply, as a rule are analyzed individually by the Energy Market Authority and the legally binding resolution is submitted both to the customer and to the network operator involved.
+Complaints regarding connection charges, quality of supply and metering, as a rule are analysed individually by the Energy Market Authority and the legally binding resolution is submitted both to the customer and to the network operator involved.
 However, the Energy Market Authority has confirmed methods for determining the connection charges and the network operators shall follow those methods.
 If the decision includes obligations to the network operator and the network operator is not satisfied with the decision, the company may make an appeal to the Market Court and further to the Supreme Administrative Court.